Saturday, June 21, 2025

 Example of a saint:

 Saint Thérèse of Lisieux was just a little girl like some of you.
 She talked to God with so much love, even in little things.
 And guess what?
-She became a saint!
+This helped St Thérèse to become a saint.

-You don’t have to do big miracles or be super famous.
-You just have to love Jesus with your whole heart—and talk to Him every day.
+You do not have to do big miracles or be very famous.
+You just need to love Jesus with your whole heart and talk to Him every day.

 Let us pray together: